-New Jersey’s judicial shortage crisis has created an overburdened court system and unprecedented case backlog.
+The reason why: New Jersey’s judicial shortage crisis has created an overburdened court system and unprecedented case backlog in the family courts.
 According to the latest statistics from the New Jersey Judiciary, 4600 divorce cases are currently stuck in limbo.
-If you are getting divorced in 2023, you need to be aware that your “day in court” could take a very long time to arrive.
-Some good news?
-You can still make decisions and pursue out-of-court settlement methods that will keep your divorce on the fast track.
+Under current conditions, if you are waiting for your “day in court,” that day could take a very long time to arrive.

 If your goal is to divorce with speed, here are some smart choices you can make to still reach this goal.

-If you really want to save time on your divorce, do some careful thinking about whether your divorce truly involves issues that need to be settled by a judge (aka, a contested divorce), or whether you and your spouse can agree to work together amicably together to settle your matters out of court through mediation or arbitration, two commonly used forms of alternative dispute resolution.
-When you and your spouse don’t have contentious issues to settle, and agree to work together amicably, this is known as an uncontested divorce.
-Waiting for far-off court dates in New Jersey’s overcrowded court system can be frustrating, and the amount of time and effort it takes to prepare for court can be overwhelming.
+If you really want to save time on your divorce, do some careful thinking about whether your divorce truly involves issues that need to be settled by a judge (aka, a contested divorce), or whether you and your spouse can agree to work together amicably together to settle your matters out of court (know as an uncontested divorce).
 If you can at all picture sitting down at the negotiating table with your spouse and hammering out your own differences, you will likely find the uncontested divorce process takes much less time than traditional divorce court litigation, especially during the backlog crisis.
 Methods of settling out of court include collaborative divorce and mediation.

 Don’t fall into the trap of thinking that if you have complex issues in your divorce (i.e., high net worth assets or business interests) that going to court is a must.
 MacKenzie and Jeff Bezos settled their entire high net worth divorce out of court, so did Giselle Bunchen and Tom Brady when they split a fortune valued at $100 million.
-These savvy spouses may have used an out-of-court settlement method such as mediation or collaborative divorce, or had their attorneys engage in one-on-one negotiation.
-Going this route of “alternative dispute resolution” benefited them in many ways:
+When you have intricate business interests, going the route of “alternative dispute resolution” can be beneficial in many ways:

-- Settling out of court gave both parties complete control over the outcome of their matter.
-When you negotiate or mediate, you have the ability to accept only terms they found mutually acceptable, rather than have terms dictated by a judge.
+- Settling out of court gives both parties complete control over the outcome of their matter.
+When you negotiate or mediate, you have the ability to accept only terms that are mutually acceptable, rather than have terms dictated by a judge.

 - Mediation, collaborative divorce and other settlement methods are inherently low conflict, helping to defuse tension and disagreement.
 When tensions aren’t running so high, finding creative solutions becomes more of a possibility.